-Consulted DAHP WISSARD website.
+Consulted DAHP WISSARD and years of familiarity of this area. have archeological survey d.

-d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.